 Florida’s Statute of Limitations Sets a Deadline for Most Personal Injury Cases

-While four years (or even two years) might seem like more than enough time to submit your case, there are other factors you should consider, such as:
+While two years might seem like more than enough time to submit your case, there are other factors you should consider, such as:

 - If you do not get testimony from witnesses right after the accident, they might forget key information about the driver or the accident in general, making their testimony unreliable.